-To look up the Okta username of the user from an LDAP/Active Directory database, configure the [usermapping source=ldap_server] section of the SPS Okta plugin.
-Typically, the SPS plugin queries the email address corresponding to the username from your LDAP or Active Directory database.
+To look up the external Okta identity of the user from an LDAP/Active Directory database, configure the [usermapping source=ldap_server] section of the SPS Okta plugin.

 If the Okta service requires the use of domain name in the external Okta identity, configure the append_domain parameter in the [username_transform] section.
-In this case, SPS automatically appends the appends the appends the appends the value of this option to the username from the session, and uses the resulting username on the Okta server to authenticate the user.
-For example, if the domain is set to append_domain: example.com and the username is Example.User@example.com on the Okta server.
+In this case, SPS automatically appends the @ character and the value of this option to the username from the session, and uses the resulting username on the Okta server to authenticate the user.
+For example, if the domain is set to append_domain: example.com and the username is Example.User, the SPS plugin will look for the user Example.User@example.com on the Okta server.